testflows/TestFlows-WebSite/source/handbook/index.md

 lifetime of the product and makes sure the tests get updated when a requirement has been updated to a new version.

-Any text found in the next section is considered to be the description of the requirement.
+Any text found before the next section is considered to be the description of the requirement.

 ```markdown
 ### RQ.SRS001-CU.LS